beac0n/simple-react-prerender/README.md

         referrer: 'https://example.org/',
         contentType: 'text/html',
     },
-    // optional: the babel config - will be used with babe-register
+    // optional: the babel config - will be used with babel-register
     // can be a JSON string or an object
     babel: undefined,
     // optional: dry run - no file will be changed